Viracocha expedition: Construction of the Reed Rafts

 The Viracocha I and II were two boats that measured 64 feet (20 m) in length, 14.85 feet (4.53 m) in width at the center-line, and weighed approximately 20 tons.
 Each boat required two and a half million reeds, which were harvested from the shores of Lake Titicaca, a high-altitude lake located on the border of Bolivia and Peru, where the totora reeds are abundant.
 To obtain the required quantity of reeds, a long cutting pole was used to cut them from small rowboats.
 The reeds were then bundled up into "amaros" containing about 500 reeds per bundle.
 These bundles were transported ashore and left to dry in the sun for two to four weeks while stacked upright.
 After the drying process, the reeds were collected and stored, taking precautions to protect them from rain.

 The reeds, Scirpus Riparius, typically measured 0.5 inches in thickness at the base before being compressed and were six feet long.
 They were then fashioned into over 30 long cylinders or "chorizos", each measuring 1.5 feet (0.46 m) in diameter, forming the main bulk of the ship.
 The next step involved the construction of a jig that served as a mold.
 This was constructed with eucalyptus poles, each spaced three feet apart, running perpendicular to the hull, and supported by poles from the ground.
 Two smaller boats that resembled whales were built to reinforce the structure of the boat, using the same technique as for the main hull.
 These were placed side by side on top of the mold, and the reeds were placed on top of the "whales" until they formed two large, separate bundles.

 The next phase involved the creation of the "estera" or skin of the boat, made by weaving the best quality reeds of the required length.
 This skin was then wrapped around the two large bundles, with a heart, or third bundle, placed in the center of the larger bundles.
 Two 2250-foot strands of sisal rope were then passed around one large bundle and around the heart in one-foot revolutions for the entire length, and the same was done on the other side.
-It is important to note that the rope never wrapped around the entire ship.
+The rope never wrapped around the entire ship.